HarryShaper/ShowTools/README.md

 The tool will:

-* sort files into slate folders
+* sort files into slate/asset folders
 * optionally split image folders
 * generate a report
-* tag empty folders
 * optionally rename the package

+---
+## 🔁 Reversible Sorting

+If enabled:
+* A .showtools manifest is created
+* You can revert the entire process
+* Restores original structure and names

 ---